 National Council Announces 2017 Legislative Award Winners

-The National Council for Behavioral Health is pleased to announced this year’s legislative honorees for Hill Day 2017.
+The National Council for Mental Wellbeing is pleased to announced this year’s legislative honorees for Hill Day 2017.
 Each legislator is being recognized for his or her hard work and dedicated commitment to the mental health and addiction community.
 The National Council will honor each legislator this year at National Council Hill Day October 2-3 in Washington, D.C.

 Read More on National Council Announces 2017 Legislative Award Winners